mishra-raman/cm1_python_test/README.md

 # cm1_python_test

-<h3> Exam Test Repository </h3>
+<h3> Assessment Test Repository </h3>
 <h3> Description </h3>

-This repository contains my work for the exam test.
+This repository contains my work for the assessment test.
 I have completed 4 out of 5 tests and had a great time working on them.
 The tasks I performed included data manipulation/visualization, LangChain, Discord API, and creating a Discord Chatbot using LangChain.

 <h3> Test Details </h3>